f5devcentral/f5-big-iq-lab/docs/class2/module5/lab4.rst

 |

-Your application is deployed successfully.
+Your application is deployed successfuly.